 On occasion the RZERC may need to access certain technical data or information that is commercially valuable and not generally known in its industry of principal use (collectively referred to as “Proprietary Information”) pursuant to the RZERC’s performance of its tasks.
 If necessary the RZERC members may be asked to sign applicable Non-Disclosure Agreements to access Proprietary Information.

-6.2 Conflict of Interest
+6.2 Disclosure of Interest Statement

 Per the RZERC Charter: